 Settling an estate is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the departed as promptly and exactly as possible.
-You can count on us to act quickly and with as much compassion to the feelings of everyone left behind.
+As an executor you have been entrusted to carry out the wishes of the deceased as swiftly and with as much dignity as possible.
+You can count on us to act quickly and with as much empathy to the feelings of everyone left behind.

-Contact us as soon as possible to discuss your specific estate appraisal requirements and how we can put our business acumen to work for you.
+Contact us immediately to discuss your specific estate appraisal requirements and how we can put our business acumen to work for you.

-Settling an estate most often depends on an appraisal to ascertain fair market value for the house therein.
+Generally, settling an estate necessitates an extensive appraisal report to show fair market value for the house to the satisfaction of the parties involved.
 It's understandable that ordering getting an appraisal is the farthest thought from your mind.
-So, we understand that the time an appraisal report is needed will deviate the date of death.
-Our company is accustomed to the systems and requirements necessary to provide a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
-The ethics provision listed within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, ensuring the fullest degree of privacy for you.
+Due to this, often the date of death differs from the date the appraisal is needed.
+Our staff is comfortable with the practices and requirements necessary to perform a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
+The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, certifying the strongest degree of discretion for all parties involved.

-People often forget that the IRS requires reports filed to explain the numbers involved in estate sales.
+Many people do not understand that the IRS requires documents filed to show the numbers involved in estate sales.

-One of the most necessary requirements in an appraisal is an appraiser-supported opinion of value in a detailed reason as to how the appraiser came to his conclusion.
+One of the most important requirements in an appraisal is an appraiser-backed opinion of value in a comprehensive explanation as to how the appraiser came to his conclusion.